abacusmodeling/abacus-develop/doc/input-main.md

     [back to top](#input-file)
 - force_thr<a id="force-thr"></a>
     - *Type*: Real
-    - *Description*: The threshold of the force convergence, it indicates the largest force among all the atoms, the unit is Ry=Bohr, *Default*: 0.000388935 Ry/Bohr = 0.01 eV/Angstrom
+    - *Description*: The threshold of the force convergence, it indicates the largest force among all the atoms, the unit is Ry=Bohr
+    - *Default*: 0.000388935 Ry/Bohr = 0.01 eV/Angstrom

     [back to top](#input-file)
 - force_thr_ev<a id="force-thr-ev"></a>